Vendicated/Vencord/src/plugins/dmSearch/README.md

 # DMSearch

-Vencord plugin that adds global cross DM and message search to the desktop Quick Switcher.
+Vencord plugin that adds global cross DM and Groups message search to the desktop Quick Switcher.

 See results from every DM and group.